israel-meiresonne/e-shop-1-backend/doc/doc.md

 ### Description

-* This web application is a e-shop that use `Next.js` and `Nest.js` in its front end and back end respectively.
+* This web API implement an e-shop with `Nest.js`.

 ### Features